Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 1. Tantalus Winery

 One of my favourite wineries for both the exceptional wines produced as well as the impressive vineyard and view, Tantalus is the nearest winery on the Lakeshore Wine Route to downtown Kelowna.
-Just recently, Tantalus requires reservations for tastings on the weekends because of the demand.
+Tantalus requires reservations for tastings because of the demand during the high season.
+Sometimes you can walk in but you might have to wait.
 I highly recommend you book a reservation if you’re not joining a wine tour that includes Tantalus within a stop (many do).
-But if you find yourself taking in the views of orchards, vineyards and the lavender farm on a week day Tantalus is a great stop over.
+But if you find yourself taking in the views of orchards and vineyards on a week day Tantalus is a great stop over.
 I enjoy popping in when I can after a quick visit with my parents who live in the area.
 Not a bad winery to have in the neighbourhood!

 Tantalus ↗